fanduel-oss/refract/docs/usage/introduction.md

 An `aperture` controls the streams of data which enter Refract.

-It is a function which observes data sources within your app, passes this data through any necessary logic flows, and outputs a stream of `effect` objects in response.
+It is a function which observes data sources within your app, passes this data through any necessary logic flows, and outputs a stream of `effect` values in response.

 ## Handler

-A `handler` is a function which causes side-effects in response to any `effect` object output by the `aperture`.
+A `handler` is a function which causes side-effects in response to any `effect` value output by the `aperture`.

 ## Error Handler

-An `errorHandler` is a function which causes side-effects in response to any `error` object output by the `aperture`.
+An `errorHandler` is a function which causes side-effects in response to any `error` value output by the `aperture`.

 _TODO: make sure any other useful terms have been added here, and link everything through to more thorough explanations elsewhere_